 Support the Ciocca’s efforts with #TeamChordoma through their online fundraising page.

-If you are interested in participating in or supporting #TeamChordoma in the upcoming Brooklyn Half Marathon or hosting your own fundraising event on behalf of the Foundation, please contact me at email@example.com.
-I would love to help.
+If you are interested in participating in or supporting #TeamChordoma in the upcoming Brooklyn Half Marathon or hosting your own fundraising event on behalf of the Foundation, please contact email@example.com.
+We would love to help.